AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 ==============   ================================================================================================
-SwinUNetR        `Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ WNet             `WNet, A Deep Model for Fully Unsupervised Image Segmentation`_ TRAILMAP_MS       An implementation of the `TRAILMAP project on GitHub`_ using `3DUNet for PyTorch`_ VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_
+SwinUNetR        `Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ WNet3D             `WNet3D, A Deep Model for Fully Unsupervised Image Segmentation`_ TRAILMAP_MS       An implementation of the `TRAILMAP project on GitHub`_ using `3DUNet for PyTorch`_ VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_
 ==============   ================================================================================================